-Rebecca Pemberton Planning Analyst Operational Services United Utilities 3.1 All Comment Time Of Day 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 Number of Crimes 2 0 1 0 3 1 0 2 0 1 0 4 0 0 0 1 8 4 3 2 3 5 6 6 0 1 2 3 4 5 6 7 8 9 10 Number of Crimes NOT PROTECTIVELY Dear Gargrave Parish Council, Gargrave Neighbourhood Plan Thank you for your email and links to the draft neighbourhood plan.
-You may be aware that we work closely with Craven District Council to understand future Noted.
+1 TI 0.4 60.10 1 Ţ

+Thu 3 Apr 6 Oct 3

+Fri 6 May 4 Nov 3

+Sat 9 Jun 3 Dec 3

+Sun 11

+Grand Total 52 Grand Total 52

+Time Of Day

+1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18

+19 20 21 22 23 24

+Number of Crimes 2 0 1 0 3 1 0 2 0 1 0 4 0 0 0

+184323566

+0

+1

+2

+3

+4

+5

+6

+7

+8

+9

+10

+Number of Crimes

+NOT PROTECTIVELY

+Rebecca Pemberton All Comment Dear Gargrave Parish Council, Noted.
 No change.

-3.1 draft neighbourhood plan.
-You may be aware that we work closely with early stage should you look to allocate additional development sites in this area in the future.
-If you wish to discuss this in further detail please feel free to contact me.
-Best regards Becke Rebecca Pemberton unitedutilities.com The full of the second secon Sports England 4.1 All Commer t Thank you for consulting Sport England on the above Neighbourhood Consultation.
-Noted.
-The NDP reflects national policy for sport by No change.
+Planning Analyst

+Operational Services Gargrave Neighbourhood Plan

+United Utilities

+3.1 Thank you for your email and links to the

+draft neighbourhood plan.

+arare respirator plans

+Vou mou he guere that we werk alone hould

+You may be aware that we work closely with Craven District Council to understand future

+development sites so we can facilitate the

+delivery of the necessary sustainable

+infrastructure at the appropriate time.

+It is important that United Utilities are kept

+aware of any additional growth proposed

+within your neighbourhood plan over and

+above the Council's allocations.
+We would

+encourage further consultation with us at an

+early stage should you look to allocate

+additional development sites in this area in

+the future.

+If you wish to discuss this in further detail

+please feel free to contact me.

+Best regards

+Sest regards

+Becke

+Rebecca Pemberton

+Planning Analyst

+Developer Services and Planning

+Operational Services

+United Utilities

+T: 01925 679399 (internal 79399)

+unitedutilities.com

+Awards for outstanding customer service If you have received a great service today why not tell us?
+Visit: unitedutilities.com/wow Sports England 4.1 All Comment Thank you for consulting Sport England on the above Neighbourhood Consultation.
 Planning Policy in the National Planning Policy Framework identifies how the planning system can play an important role in facilitating social interaction and creating healthy, inclusive communities.
 Encouraging communities to become more physically active through walking, cycling, informal recreation and formal sport plays an important part in this process and providing enough sports facilities of the right quality and type and in the right places is vital to achieving this aim.
 This means positive planning for sport, protection from unnecessary loss of sports facilities and an integrated approach to providing new housing and employment land and community facilities provision is important.
-It is important therefore that the Neighbourhood Plan reflects national policy for sport as set out in the above document with particular reference to Pars 73 and 74 to identifying and protecting recreation and sports facilities in Policy G8. community facilities provision is important.
-Neighbourhood Plan reflects national policy for sport as set out in the above document http://www.sportengland.org/facilities- planning/planning-for-sport/development- management/planning-applications/playing- field-land/
+Noted.
+The NDP reflects national policy for sport by identifying and protecting recreation and sports facilities in Policy G8.
+No change.